 Originally from Milwaukee, Wisconsin, Ms. Schuller earned her Master of Music Degree from the San Francisco Conservatory of Music, and her Bachelor of Music Degree from the Eastman School of Music.
 She currently lives and teaches in Chicago.

-Hear Erica as Atalanta in Serse by George Frideric Handel - Get your tickets now!
+Hear Erica as Vespetta in Pimpinone by Telemann - Get your tickets now!

 What is the story of how you first came to love music and opera?